STLnick/bowlingdb/README.md

 # bowlingdb
 Web App utilizing PHP, SQL and XAMPP for a local build to fetch, display, add, edit and delete database entries.
 Specfically the database is one that contains information of Bowlers, Competitions, Teams, what Team a Bowler was a member of, which Competitions a Bowler competed in and their Scores.
 There are a few views built in to show an informational collection of the data.

+**Unable to host a demo version on GitHub Pages due to this web application being primarily PHP to retrieve, edit, add, or delete data.
+GitHub Pages only supports static content and as such will not display index.php nor have the functionalities as described.**

 Basic HTML, CSS, and JavaScript are used.
 In addition PHP is used to fetch, sort, add, edit, delete and display the information from the database using SQL and a MySQL database.

 XAMPP is used for local deployment.
 Version used is 5.5.19, an older one but one that was configured to run on the machine already.